BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

 - v1.4: Buffed Spectre's Melee Damage, worded Spectre's Description better, buffed CA, replaced Backstab with Predat0r's Bl00d and changed D0uble Edged's health drain into shield drain.
 - v1.5: Changed the Critical Ascension 2 second delay to 1 second, fixed Elemental Discourage DoT Resistance not working, changed Death Sentence's shield regen with damage resistance.
 - v1.6: Added an optional to remove Spectre's Cloak Effect (this is purely cosmetic.), Reworked All in 0ne (0ne Sh0t 0ne Kill), Fixed Predat0r's Bl00d (Backstab's) Attribute Presentation not displaying correctly on COMs.
+- v1.7: Nerfed Rampart, Nerfed Optics, Nerfed CA to be 10 seconds a stack and fixed some stacking issues, changed At 0ne With The Gun to boost Accuracy instead of Weapon Damage when hipfiring.